 - Upgrade the RAM and SSD drive at some point to bolster gaming and performance.

-- The battery will probably need replacing after 3 or 4 years of use, but the other components should last much longer.
+- The laptop battery will probably need replacing after 3 or 4 years of use, but the other components should last much longer.

 However, if you want to get the most out of your gaming laptop, it is important to choose a quality brand that offers good customer support.
 By doing your research and investing in a quality gaming laptop, you can enjoy years of gaming without having to worry about replacing or servicing your laptop.